-In this section, first the general form of a hypsometric curve is described.
-Second, the available datasets that were used for curve fitting are given.
+In this section, first the definition of an ideal estuary is given with a description of how we derived a geometric property that characterises deviation from an ideal shape.
+Second, the general form of a hypsometric curve is described.
+Second Then, the available datasets that were used for curve fitting are given.
 Last, the methodology to fit a hypsometric function to bathymetry in systems is presented.